SayliDeshpande/AWS-Certified-Developer-Associate-DVA-C02/README.md

     * UpdateItem – Modifies one or more attributes in an item.
 You must specify the primary key for the item that you want to modify.
     * DeleteItem – Deletes a single item from a table.
 You must specify the primary key for the item that you want to delete.
     * BatchWriteItem – Deletes up to 25 items from one or more tables, more efficient than calling DeleteItem multiple times because application only needs a single network round trip to delete the items.
+  - Important attributes :
+    * ProjectionExpression : You can add a ProjectionExpression parameter to return only some of the attributes.
+    * KeyConditionExpression : The KeyConditionExpression parameter specifies the key values that you want to query.
+    * FilterExpression : optional FilterExpression to remove certain items from the results before they are returned to you.
+    * UpdateExpression :
+    * ConditionExpression : performs operation(read, update, delete, write) only if a specific ConditionExpression evaluates to true.
     PartiQL - A SQL-compatible query language
     * ExecuteStatement – Reads multiple items from a table.
 You can also write or update a single item from a table.
     * BatchExecuteStatement – Writes, updates or reads multiple items from a table, more efficient than ExecuteStatement because application only needs a single network round trip to write/read  items.